tdelame/codingame_vscode_extension/README.md

 * `codinGame.rootPath`: set it to the root directory of your CodinGame projects.
 * `codinGame.includePath`: set it to the folder path containing common headers you use in your bots and tools.
 If not defined, it will be `codinGame.rootPath/tools/include`.
 * `codinGame.libPath`: set it to the folder path containing common libraries you use in your tools.
 If not defined, it will be `codinGame.rootPath/tools/lib`.
 * `codinGame.starterPath`: set it to the folder path containing an initial configuration for a bot.
-If not defined, it will be `codingGame.rootPath/tools/starter`.
+If not defined, it will be `codingGame.rootPath/tools/starter`
+* `codinGame.gamerPassword`: set it to the password associated to your CodinGame account.
+I am not very proud of storing this information in settings, but I do not want to bother too much about this detail
+* `codinGame.gamerEmail`: set it to the email address associated to your CodinGame account
+* `codinGame.gameId`: set it in your project `.vscode/settings.json` file to the game Id of your bot
+* `codinGame.isMulti`: set it to `true` in your project `.vscode/settings.json` file if your bot is for a multiplayer game.

 ## 4. Known Issues